Christian Guttmann: Media and commentary

+Guttmann has given keynote addresses at international AI conferences including the Rise of AI conference in Berlin, the OECD Global artnership on AI summit (Belgrade, 2024), and the Medica.AI symposium at the Champalimaud Foundation (Lisbon, 2025).

 Entrepreneurship

 Guttmann founded and worked in several startups that use Artificial Intelligence, machine learning and natural language understanding.
 These startups worked in industries such as health care, finance, retail and music recommendation, including HealthiHabits, AgentArts, IVBAR and OneStone Technology.
 Most of the startups that Guttmann founded or led the AI technology team, were acquired by e.g. Lotus Notes (IBM) and Fast (Microsoft).

-Guttmann is a Non Executive Board member of Intelligent Ultrasound Group Plc - a company in clinical ultrasound technology using Artificial Intelligence.
+Guttmann was a Non Executive Board member of Intelligent Ultrasound Group Plc - a company in clinical ultrasound technology using Artificial Intelligence.
 The company provides clinicians with real-time support in classrooms and clinics with high-fidelity simulators to train clinicians, and AI image analysis software to support and guide them in the clinic.

 Non-Profit Activities

 The Nordic Artificial Intelligence Institute (NAII) is an international and independent non-profit organisation focusing on the use of Artificial Intelligence for social and economic prosperity.
 The NAII is an alliance of global AI leaders, including people from countries such as the United States of America, China, Sweden, Germany, and Australia.
 Guttmann co-founded this institute as there is a need in understanding Artificial Intelligence in a business and societal context.
 The NAII support government and industry leaders in making strategic decisions on AI for societal and economic frameworks.

 Guttmann actively supports awareness campaigns on cancer.
 One reason is that his father died of cancer.